 All audit trails include three pieces of information: a login ID, a summary of system actions, and a time stamp.

-Said another way, audit trails are essentially archives that keep track of how people in your organization are using your shared computer system.
-All audit trails consist of three pieces of information: a login ID, a summary of system actions, and a timestamp.
-Please note that, for our purposes, we will be discussing audit trails in how they relate to document management software.
-As a result, these three pieces of information would usually apply to document access, modification, or deletion.
+Please note that, for our purposes, we will be discussing audit trails in how they are related to document management software (DMS).
+As a result, these three pieces of information would usually apply to records access, modification, or deletion.

 Why Audit Trails Are Important

 If your business utilizes DMS to facilitate sharing, collaboration, or storage of various files, documents, and data, then an audit trail would be an invaluable aid to the security of the system.

 With a complete audit trail in place, companies would be able to keep an eye on and follow who in the organization was accessing different files and what they were doing with those records.

 An audit trail, in other words, is a complete chronological record of everything that happens in your organization’s DMS.
 It shows a detailed transaction history.

 In addition to auditing and tracking employee movements within your DMS system, audit trails can be used for several other purposes.
 For instance, if an error was made in editing a document, or if your organization for some reason lost a bulk of data, an audit trail would allow you to look back at older versions of existing files.